-The BVI does not have any community of property or matrimonial property regimes.
-However, the family courts do have wide powers to make orders for the division of property between parties on divorce.
+The BVI does not have any community of property or matrimonial property regimes (although the family courts have wide powers regarding the division of property between parties on divorce).

-Civil partners are not currently recognised under domestic BVI law.
+Civil partnerships are not currently recognised under domestic BVI law.

 15. What factors cause the succession law of the jurisdiction to apply on the death of an individual?